 Cost & Price Analysis

 Over the last several years, any growth in prices has been very slow, with patchy downward trends in certain areas.
 Almost 50% of coiled tubing equipment is utilised in North America (NAM).
-Owing to the oil price cycle and reduced activities in NAM, the number of available units will grow and companies will search for opportunities in other markets worldwide, with Middle East being one of them.
+Owing to the oil price cycle and reduced activities in NAM, the number of available units was growing and companies were searching for opportunities in other markets worldwide, with the Middle East being one of them.